Crossing the Line: Second Half Calendar

 The exhibition is split into two halves.
 The first half tells the story of the women’s game up until the ban, from its nineteenth-century origins to the all-conquering Dick, Kerr Ladies.

-The second half kicks off later in the summer, focusing on the present state of play within women’s football, from the grassroots up to the professional game.
+The Second Half kicks off on Monday 17 October, focusing on the present state of play within women’s football, from the grassroots up to the professional game.
+It will also include some fantastic new objects from UEFA Women's EURO 2022!

 The museum will be collecting stories and objects from players, supporters and communities, answering important questions and celebrating its perseverance, growth and increasing popularity.